EricZinda/Perplexity/backlog.md

+Because find_all_solution_groups=True in tree_solutions, it generates lists, not SingleMaximalGroupGenerators
+    - Should probably just mock out a SingleMaximalGroupGenerator

 - Somehow the solution group handler does not get the object that will return the maximal group
     - The only code that gets to use the maximal group is any code that uses tree_record["SolutionGroupGenerator"] which appears to be the message function and scopal functions like count() that deal with solutions